Notes on the Geography of Northern India: Old Delhi (Shahjahanabad)

 Its other side.

 A side lane, shaded against the sun.
-We're too early to shop.
-Sorry.
+Sorry, but we're too early to shop.
 If we came a bit later, we might well see what Bernier saw over 300 years ago: "pots of oil or butter, piles of baskets filled with rice, barley, chick-peas, wheat, and an endless variety of other grain and pulse...."
 (Archibald Constable translation.)

 From above, Old Delhi doesn't look old at all--merely congested.
-When Bernier came by, in 1663, most of the buildings away from the main streets were thatched mud huts, periodically swept away by fire.
-An easier-to-overlook change is the loss of open space, because Old City housing as recently at 1960 was built around private courtyards that occupied about a quarter of all the space within the walls.
+When Bernier came by, in 1663, most of the buildings away from the main streets were thatched mud huts, periodically cleared by fire.
+An easier-to-overlook change is the loss of open space, because Old City housing as recently at 1960 was built around private courtyards that occupied about a quarter of all the space within the property's wall.
 It's hard to say how many of these old courtyards survive, but from this perch atop one of the Jami Masjid minarets the answer is "not many," unless you count rooftops.

 Another view from the mosque.
 It's clear that a lot of the Old City isn't old at all.